aurobindobhuyan/redux-toolkit-intro/README.md

 # Features
 ####  User can :-
   - When the application is loading for the first time.
-It will make an api call to get users information from jsonplaceholder.
+It will make an api call to get users information from [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/).
   - Enter numbers inside an input field and then add that number into the list.
   - User can also click on the random number button to add a number.
   - after adding the numbers he can individually increment, decrement or remove any number as he wish.